-Rosental Alves began his academic career in the United States in March 1996, after 27 years as a professional journalist, including seven years as a journalism professor in Brazil.
-He moved to Austin from Rio de Janeiro, where he was the managing editor and member of the board of directors of Jornal do Brasil, one of the most important Brazilian newspapers..
+Rosental Calmon Alves began his academic career in the United States in March 1996, after 27 years as a professional journalist, including seven years as a journalism professor in Brazil.
+He moved to Austin from Rio de Janeiro, where he was an executive editor and member of the board of directors of Jornal do Brasil, one of the most important Brazilian newspapers.

-For more than a decade, Rosental was a foreign correspondent based in Spain, Argentina, Mexico and the United States for Jornal do Brasil.
+For more than a decade, Alves was a foreign correspondent based in Spain, Argentina, Mexico and the United States for Jornal do Brasil.
 In 1991, he created an online, real-time finance news service for Rio de Janeiro’s stock market brokers, the first of its kind in Brazil.
-And in 1994, Rosental managed the launching of Jornal do Brasil’s online edition, making it the first Brazilian newspaper available on the internet.
+And in 1995, he managed the launch of Jornal do Brasil’s online edition, making it the first Brazilian newspaper available on the internet.

-At the University of Texas at Austin, Rosental has three basic areas for teaching and research: international reporting (emphasizing the work of foreign correspondents), journalism in Latin America (especially the struggle for a free press in the hemisphere), and internet journalism (the creation of a new genre of journalism for the digital medium).
+At the University of Texas at Austin, Rosental has three basic areas for teaching and research: international reporting (emphasizing the work of foreign correspondents), journalism in Latin America (especially the struggle for a free press in the hemisphere), and media innovation and entrepreneurship.
 He created the first class on online journalism at UT in the 1997-98 academic year.
-Rosental has been a frequent speaker in conferences and has conducted numerous workshops in several countries to train journalists and journalism professors and worked as a consultant to help media companies around the world with their digital strategies.
+Alves has been a frequent speaker in conferences, conducted workshops in several countries to train journalists and journalism professors and worked as a consultant to help media companies around the world with their digital strategies.

-A working journalist since he was 16, Rosental received a B.A. in journalism from the Rio de Janeiro Federal University.
+A working journalist since 1968, when he was 16, Alves received a B.A. in journalism from the Rio de Janeiro Federal University in 1977.
 He was the first Brazilian awarded a Nieman Fellowship to spend an academic year (1987-88) at Harvard University.
-He taught journalism at Fluminense Federal University and at Gama Filho University, in Rio de Janeiro, beginning as a lecturer when he was 21.
+He taught journalism at Fluminense Federal University and at Gama Filho University in Rio de Janeiro, beginning as a lecturer in 1973, when he was 21.